How To Make The Best Use of Expense Analytics

-- Employee expense amounts including corporate travel bookings and credit card reconciliations.
+- Employee expenses like corporate travel bookings and credit card reconciliations.

 - Project-specific, vendor-specific and region-specific insights.

-- The number of reimbursements and cash advances given out that month.
+- Number of reimbursements and cash advances given out that month.

 - Statistics and trends relating to expense reports and policy violations.

 However not all companies are harnessing the power that comes with a T&E analysis.
-In fact, research shows that 59% companies are still relying on spreadsheets to make expense reports and manually accumulate and consolidate expense data.
+In fact, research shows that 59% companies still rely on spreadsheets to make expense reports and manually accumulate and consolidate expense data.
 51% of these companies state that this method gives them poor visibility into employee's spendings.
-Analytics gives organisations a lot of advantages including -
+Analytics gives organisations a lot of advantages including:

-- Providing the approvers, admins and company heads with more transparency and clarity into behavioural changes in employees.
+- More Transparency: Providing the approvers, admins and company heads with more transparency and clarity into behavioural changes in employees.

-- These reports stay with the company and act as historical data for decision making in the future.
+- More Data: These reports stay with the company and act as historical data for decision making in the future.

-- They enable the finance staff and auditors to make strategic decisions with regards to budget cuts and changes in policies and guidelines.
+- More Empowerment: They empower the finance staff and auditors to make strategic decisions with regards to budget cuts and changes in policies and guidelines.

-How to make the best use of expense analytics -
+How to make the best use of Expense Management AnalyticsCheck for fraudulent activities

 - Employees who spend frugally vs ones who don’t